alexisskeates/Watchman-Duplicate-Device-Reporter/README.md

 A Python script that identifies and reports duplicate devices in Watchman Monitoring based on System MAC Address.
 The script generates detailed reports showing which devices should be kept (most recent activity) and which should be removed (older duplicates).

+> **Note:** This script was developed with the assistance of AI to provide robust duplicate detection and reporting capabilities for Watchman Monitoring environments.

 ## Features

 - 🔍 **Duplicate Detection** - Finds devices with identical System MAC addresses